paloma-group/notetaker/README.md

 # Dictaphone AI

-Record voice notes & transcribe, summarize, get tasks and much more.
+Record voice notes & transcribe, summarize and much more.

 ## Demo

-Fully working demo at [https://dictaphone-ai.vercel.app/](https://dictaphone-ai.vercel.app/).
+Fully working demo at [https://notetaker.palomagroup.com/](https://notetaker.palomagroup.com/).

 ## Built with

 - [Next.js](https://nextjs.org) Supabase template
 - supabase-ssr - a package to configure Supabase Auth to use cookies
 - Styled with [Tailwind CSS](https://tailwindcss.com)
+- Typescript
+- OpenAI - for transcription using Whisper and transformations using GPT-3.5-turbo
+- Sendgrid - for transactional emails

 ## Clone and run locally